Grate-Oracle-Lewot/GrateCrystal/README.md

 - X items (X Attack, X Defend, etc.) now activate automatically if held in battle
 - Pseudo-Abilities:
   - Pokémon that would/should have Levitate are given a similar Ground immunity, but certain Ground moves still work on them, like Bone Club and Mud-Slap; an up arrow is shown to indicate levitation in battle and on the stats screen
-  - All Poison types have a similar effect to Liquid Ooze: draining moves used against them will hurt instead of heal, including Leech Seed but excluding Dream Eater as a special exception.
-However, if the user of the draining move is also Poison-type, then they still get healed.
+  - All Poison types have a similar effect to Liquid Ooze: draining moves used against them will hurt instead of heal, including Leech Seed but excluding Dream Eater as a special exception; however, if the user of the draining move is also Poison-type, then they still get healed
   - All Electric types have a 30% chance to Paralyze attackers on contact (but Ground types are immune to this)
   - All Fairy types have a 30% chance to infatuate opposite-gender attackers on contact (but Dark types are immune to this)
   - All Grass types get a 50% Speed boost in Sunny weather